kristapsdz/oconfigure/README.md

 # Introduction

-This is a simple configuration script use for some [BSD.lv](https://www.bsd.lv) project sources.
-Its mission is to provide [OpenBSD](https://www.openbsd.org) portability functions and feature testing.
+This is a straightforward configuration system for writing portable C systems with [OpenBSD](https://www.openbsd.org)-compatible features and functions.

-It's built for C programs using [make(1)](https://man.openbsd.org/make).

-It allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, SunOS (Solaris 11), and OmniOS (illumos).
-Other systems may also be supported: please let us know if they are.

-See [versions.md](versions.md) for version information.

-To use (tl;dr edition):
+To use:

 1. copy
 [configure](https://raw.githubusercontent.com/kristapsdz/oconfigure/master/configure),